vishvAsa/notes/history/homo/sapiens/Aryan/satem/indo-iranian/indo-aryan/v1/persons/sage-bloodlines/agastyaH/articles/Abhinavagupta-An-Historical-and-Philosophical-Study-K-C-Pandey/1_HISTORICAL/3_HISTORICAL_BACKGROUND_OF_HIS_THOUGHT.md

 CHAPTER III

-whose date of birth we have fixed at about the middle of the 10th century A. D. It is, therefore, very probable that he was a contemporary of Bhatta Kallata, who, as we know from the Rājataranginī, lived in the reign of king Avantivarman of Kashmir (855-883 A. D.) In fact Bhatta Kallața also was a great grand teacher of Abhinava from the side of Bhattendurāja, who was Abhinava's teacher in the Bhagavadgītā.
+whose date of birth we have fixed at about the middle of the 10th century A. D. It is, therefore, very probable that he was a contemporary of Bhatta Kallata, who, as we know from the Rājataranginī, lived in the reign of king Avantivarman of Kashmir (855-883 A. D.) In fact Bhatta Kallaṭa also was a great grand teacher of Abhinava from the side of Bhattendurāja, who was Abhinava's teacher in the Bhagavadgītā.
 For, Bhattendurāja was a pupil of Mukula, son of Bhatta Kallata.
 This statement is based on the combined authority of Bhattendurāja's commentary on the Kāvyāla nkāra Sāra and Mukula's Abhidhāvịtti Mātṇkā in which the following lines occur :

 "Srutvā saujanyasindhor dvijavara Mukulāt"